nichols-t/turing-joker/StateTransitionTable.md

 Each row represents the Symbol on the tape.
 These symbols correspond to card ranks and the blank symbol (which represents writing a new card).

+# TODO THIS IS OUT OF DATE.
+SEE THE CODE FOR LATEST VERSION

 | Symbol |   1   |   2   |   3   |   4   |   5   |   6   |   7   |   8   |   9   |  10   |  11   |  12   |  13   |
 | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 |      A |W+S,M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|    M_R|